CAPLTER/caplter-research-protocols/DesFert/DesFert_Collector_Protocol.md

 12. All that is left is to attach the columns to the funnels and then attach the bird spikes, which are both done in the field.

 ### Gather Field Supplies:
-Installing the collectors is usually spread out over 3 fiel days _ 1 day for each region.
+Installing the collectors is usually spread out over 3 field days - 1 day for each region.
 * Columns - 1 for each collector + 6 capped control columns
 * Screen-covered funnels - 1 for each collector
 * Bird spikes - 1 for each interplant collector
-* Carboy filled with DI
+* Two 3L bottles filled with DI
 * Watering can (wrapped in trash bag to keep clean)
-* 500 mL Nalgene bottles (4)
+* Four 500 mL bottles filled with DI
 * 1 L plastic graduated cylinder
-* Foil - 1 square for each non-control column
 * Extra aquarium filter pad squares
 * Extra 45-gallon trash bags
-* Baling wire (for attaching interplant connectors to rebar)
+* Pipe clamp (for attaching interplant connectors to rebar)
 * 20-gauge steel wire (for attaching bird spikes)
 * Wire cutters
 * Slip joint pliers
 * Field data sheet, clipboard
 * Pencils, Sharpies
-* CN Dep foler w/ site maps & study permits
+* DesFert folder w/ site maps & study permits
 * Keys for MCS & DBG
 * Nitex gloves & work gloves
-* Backpack
+* Backpack or bag
+* Screwdriver with removable heads

 ## **Field Protocol:**
 ### Establishing a new study site or repairing damage/vandalism: